CityOfZion/neo-boa/README.rst

 -  Compiles a subset of the Python language to the ``.avm`` format for use in the `Neo Virtual
    Machine <https://github.com/neo-project/neo-vm>`__
--  Works for Python 3.4 and 3.5
+-  Works for Python 3.4+

 What will it do
 ^^^^^^^^^^^^^^^

 -  Compile a larger subset of the Python language
--  Support Python 3.6

 Get Help or give help
 ^^^^^^^^^^^^^^^^^^^^^